-- What does it do?
+- What are the health benefits of selenium?
 Selenium is important for proper immune and thyroid function.
 There is mixed evidence as to whether supplementing with selenium can help reduce the risk of cancer: It may only help those deficient in selenium, while it may be potentially harmful for others (see What It Does).

 - Best selenium supplement?
 As shown in comparison graph and Results Table the cost to obtain 200 mcg of selenium ranged from 3 cents to $1.39.
 Among supplements which passed testing, we identified our Top Pick, providing a highly absorbable form of selenium at low cost.